-- maple syrup, nut butter, yogurt or whipped cream, as desired
+- Maple syrup, nut butter, or yogurt to top as desired

-- Stir together the banana, carrot, eggs, yogurt, and vanilla in a medium bowl.
-Add in the baking powder, cinnamon, whole wheat flour, walnuts, and raisins and stir gently to combine.
+- Stir together the carrot, eggs, applesauce, yogurt, butter, and vanilla in a medium bowl.
+Add in the flour, baking powder, cinnamon, and raisins, if using, and stir gently to combine.

-- Serve warm with maple syrup, nut butter, yogurt, or whipped cream, depending on your preference (and whether or not it’s a special occasion).
+- Serve warm with maple syrup, nut butter, or yogurt, depending on your preference.

 Omit the eggs and add 1 tablespoon ground flaxseed and 1/3-1/2 cup milk.
 Be sure to spread the batter thinly to ensure it cooks through.